collie123/CyberPortfolio/Blue Team/Nimbus.md

 **Question 1** - Looking at the CloudTrail Management Event logs, what was the TLS version used?
 (Format: TLSvX.X) After openening the CloudTrail Management Event logs I used the shortcut Ctrl + f and search for TLS.

+After opening the CloudTrail Management Event we can use Ctrl + f to find TLS.

 ![image](https://github.com/user-attachments/assets/1771caee-1fbd-4675-a8f1-ce896fcde828)

 **Answer** - TLSv1.2